webmiddle/webmiddle/README.md

 Each service executes one particular task (or controls the execution of other tasks), by composing together other services in a tree-like structure of service calls.

-Multiple services targeting a particular website, web API, or collection of web resources, can be grouped together into so called **webmiddle objects**, to be reusable in different applications.
+Multiple services targeting websites, web APIs or collection of web resources can be grouped together into so called **webmiddle objects**, to be reusable in different applications.
 Each webmiddle object exposes settings accessible by all of its services and can be easily turned into a REST API for remote access.

 A typical webmiddle application is thus composed of **multiple layers** of webmiddle objects, each abstracting one or more sources of data, to produce a structured output with the **format of your choice**, that can be then consumed by the higher level.

-These applications can range from simple web scrapers to complex web integration tools targeting both APIs, raw HTML pages, XML resources and so on.
+These applications can range from simple web scrapers to complex web integration tools targeting APIs, raw HTML pages, XML resources and so on.

 Read the [Documentation](https://webmiddle.github.io/docs/) for a detailed description.